-Although better than before, these examples are still a little stilted because they only have one verb (canceling, failed, garden).
+Although better than before, these examples are still a little stilted because they only have one verb (canceling, failed, is).
 Try using because without the of as a subordinating conjunction.
 That way, you can include a verb in each clause.

 - We’re canceling the party because the ice rink is closed.